CodersSquad/dc-labs/challenges/second-partial/README.md

 Test Cases (from console)
 -------------------------
-Below you will see some examples of input and output on how your program will be tested:
+Below you will see some examples of input and output on how your program will be tested.
+Consider that outpot must be exactly as it's shown below.

 - **Login**
 ```